How to Install MySQL 8.0 on Ubuntu Linux

 Regular updates are essential to maintain the smooth running of your MySQL server.
 These updates often bring bug fixes, security patches, and new features, helping enhance your server’s overall security and functionality.

-Since you’ve added the official MySQL APT repository to your system, updating MySQL is easy.
+Whether you installed from Ubuntu’s repository or the MySQL APT repository, updating MySQL follows the normal APT workflow.
 The following command combines two distinct commands, sudo apt update, and sudo apt upgrade.

 sudo apt update && sudo apt upgrade